-Every year, UCLA hosts “Band Day,” where high school marching bands are able to practice and preform with the UCLA marching band during halftime at of a UCLA football home game.
+Every year, UCLA hosts “Band Day,” where high school marching bands are able to practice and perform with the UCLA marching band during halftime at of a UCLA football home game.

 The day starts off with practice between UCLA band members and high school bands at the Rose Bowl.
 In order to receive such an opportunity, high school bands in Southern California were required to submit photos and videos showing off their musical ability.